 Adaptation Planning Paid Off for This Community

 Bridgeport, Connecticut, officials understood the need to improve their climate preparedness.
 City leaders therefore held several climate preparedness workshops and identified the community’s top hazards and priorities for action.
-Particularly helpful was NOAA’s Roadmap for Adapting to Coastal Risk, a process for identifying needs and a way forward in terms of coastal resilience.
+Particularly helpful was a NOAA Digital Coast “roadmap” process for adapting to coastal risk, which identified needs and a way forward in terms of coastal resilience.

 More Information: coast.noaa.gov/digitalcoast/stories/bridgeport.html

-Partners: The Nature Conservancy, Clean Air Cool Planet, Greater Bridgeport Regional Council, Regional Plan Association; NOAA Office for Coastal Management
+Partners: The Nature Conservancy, Clean Air Cool Planet, Greater Bridgeport Regional Council, Regional Plan Association